wso2/docs-is/en/docs/learn/configuring-oidc-federated-idp-initiated-logout.md

 Follow the steps
-in [Deploying the pickup-manager webapp](https://is.docs.wso2.com/en/latest/learn/deploying-the-sample-app/#deploying-the-pickup-manager-webapp) to download, deploy and register the Pickup-Manager sample.
+in [Deploying the pickup-manager webapp](https://is.docs.wso2.com/en/latest/learn/deploying-the-sample-app/#deploying-the-pickup-manager-webapp) to download, deploy, and register the Pickup-Manager sample.

 ## OIDC Back-channel Logout Token Validation